mcr/geographicresult/draft-richardson-rats-geographic-results.md

 Example.
 Example.

-{{I-D.ietf-rats-ear}} provides a framework that allows an {{RFC9334}} Verifier to return a conclusion as to geographic region for an Target Environment.
+{{I-D.ietf-rats-ear}} provides a framework that allows an {{-Architecture}} Verifier to return a conclusion as to geographic region for an Target Environment.

 While {{RFC9711, Section 4.2.10}} provides a very good WGS84 based location claim, often very suitable as Evidence, it is not ideal for the use by Relying Parties.